 Pneumonia is inflammation of the lungs with consolidation or interstitial lung infiltrates, most often categorised according to the causative organism.
 Typical symptoms might include fever, cough, dyspnoea, and chest pain.
 Because each specific type of pneumonia may result from a different aetiology and pathogenic mechanism, each subtype also has its characteristic risk factors, signs, and symptoms.

 Community-acquired pneumonia (CAP) is defined as pneumonia acquired outside hospital or healthcare facilities.
 Patients with CAP typically present with signs and symptoms of lower respiratory tract infection (i.e., cough, dyspnoea, pleuritic chest pain, mucopurulent sputum, myalgia, and fever).
 Older patients in particular are often afebrile and may present with confusion and worsening of underlying diseases.
 Bacterial and viral pathogens are the leading cause of CAP; most infections are caused by Streptococcus pneumoniae (also known as pneumococcus), which is considered to be the prototype of typical bacterial pneumonia.
-Mycoplasma pneumoniae is also a major cause and is considered to be the prototype of atypical bacterial pneumonia.
-Bacterial and viral pathogens are the leading cause of CAP.
 Fungal and parasitic infections occur less commonly, but should be considered in immunocompromised patients or those with a relevant travel history, respectively.
 Clinical judgement along with a validated prediction rule for prognosis are used to determine the need for hospital admission in adults with CAP.
 Radiographic confirmation of the diagnosis (presence of new consolidation on a chest radiograph) should be obtained in hospitalised patients.